-Straight out of the box, the Q-Fix comes in two main separate pieces, the lower portion and the upper portion.
-While it does come separate, it is important to note that the Q-Fix should not be used without the upper portion attached.
-It is a high back booster only.
 There is a tag on the seat to indicate that it should not be used without the back and another warning label on the seat itself.
-The assembly of the top and bottom portions of the seat is very straight forward.
+Assembling the top and bottom portions of the Q-Fix is very straightforward.
 Line the pieces up and move the top portion up so that they snap into place.
-Once together it’s a very solid seat that is not prone to the back falling off.
-While the back falling off while carrying is not a safety concern, some parents find that it’s annoying and prefer to use a seat that stays intact during movement.
+Once the seat is put together it’s a very solid seat.
+Unlike some other booster seats, the Q-Fix’s back portion is not prone to falling off while it’s being moved around.

 The manual is shipped loose within the packaging.
 There is a pocket on the back of the seat that can be used to store the manual when it’s not in use.
 We always suggest keeping the manual with the seat so that it’s readily accessible should questions arise at any time.

-The bar is free moving as well, so they have to be lined just right in order to attach them to the lower anchors.
-Once they are attached to the lower anchors, grab the lower anchor adjustment handle, and push the seat into the seat back.
-You’ll know the seat is in correctly when the indicator on the lower anchor connectors are in the green.
+The lower anchor connector bar slides side to side, so the lower anchors on the Q-Fix have to be lined just right in order to attach to the vehicle’s lower anchors.
+Once they are attached to the vehicle’s lower anchors, grab the lower anchor adjustment handle on the Q-Fix, and push the Q-Fix into the vehicle’s seat back.
+It’s installed correctly when the indicator on the lower anchor connectors are in the green.

 Cybex has a very specific set of rules about how the booster must sit on the vehicle seat.

-These rules can account for an excellent fit when all of the conditions are met but it could make fitting the Q-Fix a challenge in vehicles that have fixed head restraints, seats with small footprints, or overly contoured vehicle seats.
+These rules can account for an excellent fit to child when all of the conditions are met but it could make fitting the Q-Fix a challenge in some cases:

 One of the unique features of the Cybex booster is the reclining headrest.
 There are three positions on the headrest that can easily be moved by the child to adjust the headrest to minimize head slump.

-The belt guide on the Cybex is unique as well.
-Once the seat belt is threaded into the belt guide, another red piece keeps it in place.
+We spend a lot of time thinking about shoulder belt guides.
+The Q-Fix has a uniquely-shaped shoulder belt guide that takes a little effort to thread the vehicle belt through at first.
+Once the seat belt is threaded into the belt guide, a red piece of plastic keeps it in place.

 Fit to Child

 The Q-Fix requires that the headrest be positioned two finger widths above the child’s shoulder.
-This makes it seem like it needs to be higher, but is the correct position for the shoulder belt for this seat.
+This makes it seem like the headrest needs to be higher, but is the correct position for the shoulder belt for this seat.

 Now that both of my daughters are of booster age, I was able to get two opinions of the seat and see how two totally differently sized children fit in the seat.

-My other daughter is 5 years old, 44 inches tall, and 46lbs.
+This model is 5 years old, weighs 46 lbs, and is 44 inches tall.
 She is brand new to the booster world and was very excited to show me how she could sit still and buckle the seat all by herself.

 The Q-Fix provided an excellent belt fit for her.
 She was more pleased with the reclining headrest than her sister was.
 She said it reminded her of her pillow in bed.
 This would be a great feature for kids who are just learning to use a booster.

-The one complaint that both of these models had was that they said they felt like they were sliding forward.
+The one complaint that both of these models had was that they said they felt like they were sliding forward while riding in the Q-Fix.
 The depth of the seat is 13.5 inches, which is rather shallow.
-Both my girls’ knees bent far beyond the edge of the seat, which caused the feeling of sliding forward.
+Both my girls’ knees bent far beyond the edge of the seat and caused the feeling of sliding forward.
 While this was a downside for my vehicle and children, the depth of this seat would be beneficial for those with vehicle seats that are small front to back.
 Remember, Cybex does not allow the seat to overhang the vehicle seat.

 Originally written by Kim Robinson.
 Edits maintained by CSFTL.